LunaXVee/LunaXVee/README.md

 - **Tech:** JavaScript, CSS, HTML, Spline

 ### [BabyShark-App](https://github.com/LunaXVee/BabyShark-App)
-A personalized Netflix clone for streaming movies.
+A Anime movie streaming site, to watch all your favourite anime and animated movies.
 > Entertainment for everyone, built with love!

 - **Tech:** JavaScript, CSS, HTML